SyncoStories/Synco/README.md

 - [x] Accounts (BETA)
 - [ ] Advanced Profiles

-*If you have any interest in joining us at Synco, please contact us at [synco.help@gmail.com](mailto:synco.help@gmail.com?Subject=Synco%20Employment%20Request)*
+*If you have any interest in joining us at Synco, or you have any questions or concerns, please contact us at [synco.help@gmail.com](mailto:synco.help@gmail.com?Subject=Synco%20Employment%20Request)*

                              Our proud founders and owners are @coffee-media and @prealge.